ChQf/ChQf.github.io/_pages/about.md

 ---

 ## News
 * Dec.
+2023, Submission: my new research manuscript (first-author) was submitted to *IEEE Transactions on Power Systems*.
+* Dec.
 2023, Acceptance: my new research manuscript (first-author) was accepted by *IEEE Transactions on Power Systems*.
 * Oct.
 2023, Acceptance: my new review manuscript (first-author) was accepted by *Journal of Modern Power Systems and Clean Energy*.
 * Jul.
 2023, Acceptance: my new research manuscript (co-author) was accepted by *IEEE Transactions on Power Systems*.